wangyao049/Coursera-exercises/README.md

 # Coursera-exercises
-Coursera practices of ''Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning''
+Coursera exercises of ''Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning''